-Tinubu's One Month old Presidency; EFCC Chairman will Determine What to Expect from this Administration | Latest Nigeria News Today
+Tinubu ‘s One Month old Presidency; EFCC Chairman will Determine What to Expect from this Administration

-Tinubu’s One Month old Presidency; EFCC Chairman will Determine What to Expect from this Administration
+Tinubu ‘s One-Month-old Presidency; EFCC Chairman will Determine What to Expect from this Administration

 One of the most enterprising speech ever made in view of good governance within a democratic system was made by Christine Margarete Anderson, a German politician who has served as a Member of the European Parliament since 2019.
 A member of the Alternative for Germany.
 She said and I quote; “I’m really imploring the people and all the people around the world.
 For God sake, stop giving your democratically elected governments the benefit of the doubt.
 They are not deserving of that, they are not, stop rationalizing whatever your government is doing, stop rationalizing and come up with some good intentions.
 They have no good intentions, never!
 As I said before in the entire history of mankind there has never been a political elite concerned about the well-being of regular people and it isn’t any different now! why should it?
 Stop giving them the benefit of the doubt because I can tell you, you cannot comply your way out of a tyranny.
 It is impossible!